IBM Selectric: Correcting Selectric II

 In 1973 the Correcting Selectric II was announced.
 It added an internal correction feature to the Selectric II, intended to eliminate the need for typists to use cover-up tape, "white-out" correction fluid, or typewriter erasers.
 The carriage on this machine held both the main typing ribbon cartridge and two small spools for a correction ribbon.
 A new ribbon type, the Correctable Film ribbon, was introduced at the same time.
 This produced typing quality equal to the carbon film ribbon, but with a pigment designed to be easily removed from paper.

 There were two types of correction tapes: the transparent and slightly adhesive "Lift-Off" tape (for use with the correctable film ribbon), or the white "Cover-Up" tape (for cloth, Tech-3, and carbon film ribbons).
-The correction tape was changed independently from the typing ribbon.
+The spent correction tape was changed independently from the typing ribbon.

 The correction key (an extra key at the bottom right of the keyboard) backspaced the carriage by one space and also put the machine in a mode wherein the next character typed would use the correction tape instead of the normal ribbon, and furthermore would not advance the carriage.
-The typist would press (and release) the correction key and then re-type the erroneous character, either lifting it off the page or (if using other than the correctable ribbon) covering it with white-out powder, then type the correct character.
+The typist would press (and release) the correction key and then re-type the erroneous character, either lifting it off the page or (if using other than the correctable ribbon) covering it with white pigment, then type the correct character.
 Any number of mistakes could be corrected this way, but the process was entirely manual, as the machine had no memory of the typed characters.

 The Selectric II had been announced and was in production when a cam timing issue was identified.
 The type head ball would strike the character and leave small remnants of ink of the character that was meant to be erased.
 A lower level engineer, Joe L. Vaughan, overheard the top engineers discussing the issue and offered a solution.
 Parts were machined for a change to the cam mechanism without introducing any further delays to production, and the fix was a success.
 Vaughan was recognized for the accomplishment in 1974.